Law Student Writing Competition 2016

 The winner will be notified by March 15, 2017.

-Entries must address PLF’s topic questions to be eligible for prizes.
+Entries must address one of PLF’s topic questions to be eligible for prizes.

 1. The Clean Water Act was passed to improve the quality and biological health of the waters of the United States.
 Federal courts have struggled to clarify the meaning of “waters of the United States” and the jurisdiction of the U.S. Environmental Protection Agency and the U.S. Army Corps of Engineers, which are tasked with enforcing aspects of the law.
 Does the “waters of the United States” rule recently proposed by the EPA and Army Corps of Engineers accurately describe the reach of Congress’s commerce power?
 If so, explain why.
 If not, explain how a judge should determine the outer boundary of Congress's power.